Didisimmons/MMA-Haircare/README.md

    * [Adobe Color](https://color.adobe.com/): This was used to select the site's colour scheme.

+   * [TinyPNG](https://tinyjpg.com/): This is an image compressor that is used to compress all images.

 # **Testing**
 The testing documentation can be found [here]().